 This whole day conference will take place at the end of National Postdoc Appreciation week (September 21st).
 It will consist of three speakers with break-out sessions in between the talks, as well as a mentorship panel at the end followed by discussion and a networking reception.

 Registration is $10 for UMD Attendees and $15 for non-UMD Attendees.
-Registration can be reimbursed upon request.
+Breakfast and lunch are included.

 All events, save for the networking reception, will be held at the University of Maryland, College Park Campus.
 The reception will tentatively be held at the Milkboy Arthouse, subject to confirmation from the venue.